Alfie Hale: Aston Villa

 In June 1960, aged 19, Hale was sold by Waterford to Aston Villa for a fee of £4,500.
-However, Hale failed to establish himself in the Villa first team and went on to make just seven first team appearances, scoring two goals.
+Hale scored on his home debut against Leicester in the league, despite Villa losing the game 1–3.
+He also scored on his FA Cup debut, a 2–1 win over Huddersfield in the fourth round.
+However, Hale struggled to settle in Birmingham city, having been used to rural life.
+He also found the dressing room and coaching staff unwelcoming in relation to his young age, nationality and religious background.
+Hale asked to be moved to the youth team, whose players he felt were more accommodating, and went on to make just seven first team appearances, scoring two goals.
+By his own admission, Hale derived no pleasure from these appearances and had no desire to progress further at the club.
 Despite this, Hale won his first international cap for the Republic of Ireland while at Villa.

 Doncaster Rovers

-Hale signed for Doncaster Rovers in the summer of 1962 and made his debut for the club on 18 August in a 2–0 defeat to Brentford in the Football League Fourth Division.
+Hale wished to return home to Waterford but the club was struggling financially at the time, meaning a transfer was not a viable option.
+Instead, Hale joined fourth-tier Doncaster Rovers in the summer of 1962.
+He made his debut for the club on 18 August in a 2–0 defeat to Brentford in the Football League Fourth Division.
 He scored four goals in a single game as he helped Rovers to a record league win when they beat Darlington.
 In three seasons with Rovers, Hale made 119 league appearances and scored 42 goals.
 He also made seven appearances for Rovers in the League Cup and nine in the FA Cup, scoring two further goals.

 Return to Waterford

-After seven seasons in the English League, Hale returned to Waterford in 1966.
+After a solitary season at Newport County, and seven seasons in total in the English Football League, Hale returned to Waterford in 1966.
 Together with Johnny Matthews, he became a central figure in a Waterford team that dominated the League of Ireland, winning three titles in a row from 1967–68 to 1969–70.
 In 1968, Hale and his Waterford teammates took on newly crowned European champions, Manchester United.
 Former Manchester United player, Shay Brennan, became player–manager of Waterford in 1970.
 In 1971–72, Hale headed the winner as Waterford beat Cork Hibernians 3–2 in dramatic circumstances at Flower Lodge to claim their fifth league title in six seasons.
-In both 1971–72 and 1972–73, Hale finished joint top goalscorer in the league as Waterford finished champions, scoring 22 and 20 goals respectively.
+In both 1971–72 and 1972–73, Hale finished joint top goalscorer in the league as Waterford won the league title, scoring 22 and 20 goals respectively.
 He was awarded a benefit game in August 1971.

 He scored twice against AC Omonia in the 1972–73 European Cup.